 We specialize in the medical treatment of ADPKD.
 Our focus is comprehensive medical care of chronic problems related to ADPKD, such as hypertension, anemia, bone health, cardiovascular health.
 Our kidney disease specialists work hand in hand with our Weill Cornell Medicine Transplant Program to guide kidney failure patients to transplant.
 We have ready access to other specialists familiar with ADPKD for interdisciplinary care of the ADPKD patient that include cardiologists, urologists, neurologists and neuroradiologists for aneurysm treatment, liver specialists, hernia surgeons, fertility/family planning.
 We provide access to important clinical trials.
 We work closely with the PKD Foundation New York Chapter and host a monthly educations/support PKD Meet Up Group, Educational seminars and participate in the TriState PKD Walk.

 Schedule A Consultation

 If you are experiencing symptoms of ADPKD, have family members with ADPKD or would like to learn more about ADPKD, then visit The Rogosin Institute, recognized as one of the country’s premier centers for the diagnosis and management of all forms of kidney disease.
 Our doctors lead the way in ADPKD care for patients in the New York Metropolitan Area and beyond.
-Call our office at 212.746.1578 or fill out the form on this page to schedule an appointment with us any time.
+Call our office at 888-ROGOSIN or schedule an appointment with us any time.